Muskoka Rd. 117, Baysville - A 'Muskoka Main Streets' Initiative

 If you have any comments or questions please fill out our Comments or Questions Form below.

-Subject to District Council approval of the project award, the District of Muskoka and the Township of Lake of Bays are working together on the first ever 'Muskoka Main Streets' project, starting in Baysville.
+The District of Muskoka and the Township of Lake of Bays are working together on the first ever 'Muskoka Main Streets' project, starting in Baysville.
 This initiative was created to strengthen the places where residents live, work, and connect, because main streets are more than just roads.
 They’re community gateways, economic corridors, and shared spaces.

 The Lake of Bays - Community Improvement Plan (External Link) was shaped by two surveys with nearly 500 responses, as well as multiple public information sessions.
-A key theme from the community's feedback was the need to improve the section of Muskoka Road 117 in Baysville.
+A key theme from the community's feedback was the need to improve the section of Muskoka Rd.
+117 in Baysville.

 Baysville was chosen as the first project for this program, making it a model for future initiatives across Muskoka that improve walkability, support local business, and enhance public space.